MidFidelity/TINF21C_Team2_AAS_digital_nameplate/project/meeting_protocols/protocol_20220930_weekly.md

 10. @Sophie: Can you create the GANTT chart?
 You will find some inspiriration looking in our BC and by looking up the repositories of previos classes.

-11. SAS should be refined - look @Mika's Chat with Adrian
+11. SAS titeling should be refined - look @Mika's chat with Adrian

 ## Summary
 <!-- please use iterating numbers-->

-1. Done, look at work progress
+1. Done, look at ```Work Progress```

-2. Maris: the first idea was to generate the name plates via canvas.
-That will not work.
-In the subcall meeting they will focus on this topic.

-   Mika: Mika also found the same problem as Maris.

-   Adrian and Erika: BC has to be shortened to meet the expectations of 4 pages.
+2. Done, look at ```Problems```

 3. Done

 4. Maris will primarily write the Wiki.
-We can inspire ourself by the Wiki's of previous classes.
+We can inspire ourselves by the Wiki's of previous classes.
 It is important to write the general background, the user manual, the dependencies, and the end-user-explanation.
 Further details will be talked about, when the general overview is created.

-5. The tasks and topics are more of team specific things which will be mentioned in subcall meetings.
+5. The tasks and topics are more team specific things than general tasks, so they will be mentioned in subcall meetings.

-6. Undertiteling the protocols is the way to go to differenciate the meetings types from each other.
+6. Undertiteling the protocol's names is the way to go to differenciate the meetings types from each other.

 7. Done, every task is scheduled in GitHub's project